zaradisht2003/ai_verification_studio/README.md

 # AI Verification Studio

-AI Verification Studio is a C++ Qt desktop application that integrates LLM APIs for automatically generating, simulating, and evaluating SystemVerilog code from hardware specifications.
+AI Verification Studio is a C++ Qt desktop application that integrates LLM APIs for automatically generating, simulating, and evaluating SystemVerilog testbench code from hardware specifications.

 ## Code Structure